isomerpages/govtech-stp/_periodic-commuting-arrangement/00a-pca-requirement-and-process.md

         <ol style="margin-top:0px; list-style-type: disc;">
          <li style="font-size:16px; margin-top:0px; margin-bottom:0px;">Electronically submit their pre-trip health and travel history declarations <a href="https://eservices.ica.gov.sg/sgarrivalcard" target="_blank">here</a>; and</li>
           <li style="font-size:16px; margin-top:0px; margin-bottom:0px;"> Install and activate the <a href="https://www.tracetogether.gov.sg" target="_blank">TraceTogether</a>,<a href="https://www.homer.gov.sg" target="_blank"> Homer</a> and <a href="https://www.whatsapp.com/download" target="_blank">WhatsApp</a> mobile applications on their mobile phone. </li>
+<li style="font-size:16px; margin-top:0px; margin-bottom:0px;">With effect from 27 November 2020, 2359 hours, take a COVID-19 polymerase chain reaction (PCR) test within 72 hours before entry into Singapore and present a valid negative COVID-19 test result at the Singapore checkpoint as a condition for entry into Singapore.</li>
          </ol>
     </td>
   </tr>